saleor/saleor-checkout/README.md

 pnpm dlx turbo login
 ```

-- Link the repo to a Vercel scope in order to enable the Remote Caching feature
+- Link the repo to a Vercel scope to enable the Remote Caching feature

 ```
 pnpm dlx turbo link